-In 2018, the Company had borrowed \$1,816 from an affiliate of one of its members which accrues interest at a rate of 10% per annum.
-Interest is being satisfied by adding the PIK interest to the principal amount on a monthly basis.
+In 2018, the Company had borrowed \$1,816 from an affiliate of one of its members, which accrued interest at a rate of 10% per annum.
+Interest was satisfied by adding the PIK interest to the principal amount on a monthly basis.
 The balance of this loan, \$1,994 (principal and interest), was transferred in February 2019 to a new affiliated entity as part of the ownership transfer discussed in Note 1 - Nature of Business.
-As of March 31, 2021, \$633 of cumulative interest related to the Member Loan has been recorded as PIK interest, of which \$59 was recognized in 2021.
+As of November 24, 2021, \$789 of cumulative interest related to the Member Loan was recorded as PIK interest, of which \$214 was recognized during the year ended December 31, 2021.